A new LNG-electric cargo ship uses pioneering methods to cut CO₂ emissions by 20 per cent and NOₓ emissions by 95 per

 Building on innovations in LNG-powered vessels, Egil Ulvan Rederi is planning to build a brand-new type of LNG-electric cargo ship, using cranes and freezer rooms to lower emissions.

-The ship, Kristian With, will have an on-deck crane with a capacity of 120 metrics tons.
+The ship, Kristian With, will have an on-deck crane with a capacity of 120 metric tons.
 The crane’s control brake system will convert its kinetic energy into electric power using a dynamo.
 This is the same system electric cars and trains use to regenerate energy when braking.

 The ship’s LNG tanks, meanwhile, will always be kept at -150 °C and will be used to keep the ship’s freezer room cool, saving 50 kW/h.

 Using battery power to supplement its LNG engines, the cargo ship could reduce CO₂ emissions by 20 per cent and NOₓ emissions by 95 per cent.
 While in dock, it will be able to run for three to four hours on battery power alone.

 The ship is intended to run at 15 knots on a 14-day return journey along a lengthy stretch of the Norwegian coastline, from Fredrikstad in the far south-east to Tromsø north of the Arctic circle.

 However, if LNG ships are to limit greenhouse gas emissions, they will have to incorporate hybrid technology and other innovations like those used on Kristian With.